1. How is ICMT different from the other Metaphysical Schools/Colleges?

 Q. Do I need previous college experience to be eligible to enroll?

-A. No. The main concern of ICMT is that incoming students are able to keep up with the required reading and writing assignments.
+A. Not always.
+The main concern of ICMT is that incoming students are able to keep up with the required reading and writing assignments.
 Those who have 2 years of prior college work are normally considered to be able to read and write sufficiently at the college-level.
 This does not mean, however, that students without previous college experience are not eligible to enroll.
-In fact, incoming students without past college experience need only to show some equivalent experience through past work, writing, reading or research.
+In fact, incoming students without past college experience typically need only to show some equivalent experience through past work, writing, reading or research.

 If you are concerned about your reading and/or writing level, please make note of that on your degree program application.
 The college will then suggest resources and practice to help you brush-up on your skills.